 On the Federal Office of Public Health’s website you’ll find a short questionnaire with a direct recommendation for action.
 If you have a medical query, you can also contact your family doctor or the Medgate telemedical hotline at any time.
 Simply download the Sanitas Medgate app or give Medgate a call on 0844 124 365.

 2. Is the coronavirus test covered by basic insurance and will Sanitas reimburse the costs?

-Sanitas pays CHF 95 towards the cost of a coronavirus test under basic insurance (minus deductible/copayment) The costs are covered in accordance with the legal requirements of the Federal Office of Public Health.
+Sanitas pays CHF 119 under basic insurance (minus deductible/copayment) towards the cost of coronavirus tests carried out before 25 June 2020.
+The costs are covered in accordance with the legal requirements of the Federal Office of Public Health.

 3. Does Sanitas cover the cost of masks, disinfectant and other preventive products?